grafana/grafana/docs/sources/alerting/unified-alerting/alerting-rules/create-cortex-loki-managed-rule.md

   - **Loki** - The `local` rule storage type, default for the Loki data source, supports only viewing of rules.
 To edit rules, configure one of the other rule storage types.

   - **Cortex** - use the [legacy `/api/prom` prefix](https://cortexmetrics.io/docs/api/#path-prefixes), not `/prometheus`.
-The Prometheus data source supports both Cortex and Prometheus, and Grafana expects that both the [Query API](https://cortexmetrics.io/docs/api/#querier--query-frontend) and [Ruler API](https://cortexmetrics.io/docs/api/#ruler) are under the same URL.
-You cannot provide a separate URL for the Ruler API.
+The Prometheus data source supports both Cortex and Prometheus, and Grafana by default assumes that both the [Query API](https://cortexmetrics.io/docs/api/#querier--query-frontend) and [Ruler API](https://cortexmetrics.io/docs/api/#ruler) are under the same URL.
+However, it is possible to use a custom URL for the Ruler API.
+To do it, toggle **Custom ruler URL** and fill out alternative HTTP options for the ruler service.

 > **Note:** If you do not want to manage alerting rules for a particular Loki or Prometheus data source, go to its settings and clear the **Manage alerts via Alerting UI** checkbox.